safaei-Mo/Data_Collection_MidTerm/README.md

 ## This web application offers a responsive front-end interface accessible on both mobile and desktop web browsers, supported by a backend hosted on ArcGIS Online (AGOL).

-## This application allows for generating, editing, and updating LCLU data.
+## This application allows for generating, editing, and updating LULC data.